Today you’ll learn the best RSI settings for day trading. This indicator is popular to traders to find suitable set-ups.

 In the stock market, I have found that selling when the RSI is above 65 is the best, but be careful because you are not using a stop loss.

-To be profitable, you have to read Larry Connors’s book, but to implement it you need Amibroker.
+To be profitable, read Larry Connors’s book, but to implement it you need Amibroker.

 The tool can help you in scanning the markets to use this strategy.